Advertiser Disclosure

 Term Loans

 Term loans are the most popular type of small business loans.
 Loan amounts are disbursed in one lump sum with a fixed repayment schedule over a given period of time.
-One major advantage of term loans is that you can use the funds for a variety of purposes without any restriction.
+One major advantage of term loans is that you can use the funds for a variety of purposes without any restrictions.
 However, you may have to give your lender a detailed plan of how you intend to use the borrowed funds before they approve you.

 Merchant Cash Advances